reasoning-workshop/reasoning-workshop.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: A <a href='https://neurips.cc/'>NeurIPS 2025</a> workshop<br> December 6th or 7th, 2025 in San Diego, California
+subtitle: A <a href='https://neurips.cc/'>NeurIPS 2025</a> workshop in San Diego, California<br> Sunday, December 7th, 2025 in Upper Level Room 33ABC

 profile:
   align: right